Meet the 2017 winner

 - POTENTIAL: How would this award enable/support the nominee to scale or improve their work?
 How would the nominee use the funding?

-The winner will also receive:
+The winner also received:

 - Airfare and accommodation in New York to attend 2017 Global Citizen Live, Movement Makers, and the Global Citizen Festival the week of September 18-September 23, for the winner and a guest.